epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

 hash character prefix to handle potential name collisions.

 The debugger does a small amount of type validation when displaying storage and stack items.
-For example, if a given item has an associated Struct type, the debugger will validate the underlying NeoVM item is an array object (array and structs are stored the same in NeoVM) and that the struct field count matches the array count.
+For example, if a given item has an associated Struct type, the debugger will validate the underlying EpicChainVM item is an array object (array and structs are stored the same in EpicChainVM) and that the struct field count matches the array count.
 If there is a mismatch, the debugger will discard the type information and display the value as if the type were Unspecified.